-Now, using the four questions, let's investigate the first statement from number 1 on the example: I don't like Paul because he doesn't listen to me.
+Now, using the four questions, let's investigate the first statement from number 1 on the example: Paul doesn't listen to me.
 As you read along, think of someone you haven't totally forgiven yet.

-1. Is it true?
+- 1. Is it true?
 Ask yourself, "Is it true that Paul doesn't listen to me?"
 Be still.
 If you really want to know the truth, the answer will rise to meet the question.
-Let the mind ask the question, and wait for the answer that surfaces.

-- 2. Can you absolutely know that it's true?
+Let the mind ask the question, and wait for the answer that surfaces. - 2.
+Can you absolutely know that it's true?
 Consider these questions: "Can I absolutely know that it's true that Paul doesn't listen to me?
 Can I ever really know when someone is listening or not?
 Am I sometimes listening even when I appear not to be?" - 3.
-How do you react when you think that thought?
-How do you react when you think that Paul doesn't listen to you?
+How do you react, what happens, when you believe that thought?
+How do you react when you believe that Paul doesn't listen to you?
 How do you treat him?
 Make a list.
 For example: "I give him 'the look.'
 I interrupt him.
 I punish him by not paying attention to him.
 I start talking faster and louder, and I try to force him to listen."
 Continue making your list as you go inside, and see how you treat yourself in that situation and how that feels.
 "I shut down.
 I isolate myself.
 I eat and sleep a lot, and I watch television for days.
 I feel depressed and lonely."
-Notice all the effects of thinking the thought "Paul doesn't listen to me." - 4.
+Notice all the effects of believing the thought Paul doesn't listen to me. - 4.
 Who would you be without the thought?
-Now consider who you would be if you couldn't think the thought "Paul doesn't listen to me."
+Now consider who you would be without the thought Paul doesn't listen to me.
+Who would you be if you weren't even capable of thinking that thought?
 Close your eyes and imagine Paul not listening to you.
 Imagine you don't have the thought that Paul doesn't listen (or that he even should listen).
 Take your time.
 Notice what is revealed to you.
 What do you see?
 How does that feel?

 Turn it around.
-The original statement "I don't like Paul because he doesn't listen to me," when reversed, could become "I don't like myself because I don't listen to Paul."
+The original statement, Paul doesn't listen to me, when turned around, could become "I don't listen to Paul."
 Is that as true or truer for you?
+When is it that you do not listen to Paul?
 Are you listening to Paul when you're thinking about him not listening to you?
-Continue to find other examples of how you don't listen.
+Find at least three genuine, specific examples of how this turnaround is true in your life.